 The scope of the Programme is defined through its five strategic goals underpinned by the Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters (HFA) and approved by WMO Congress XVI in 2011:

-Meteorological, hydrological and climate services are fundamental in supporting a number of decision areas such as early warning systems and emergency response operations, Sectoral preparedness planning, inventory management, insurance contracts, strategy and scenario building, infrastructure investments and land zoning, government risk financing, and international policy negotiation. (see Figure 3 on the DRR Programme homepage).
+Meteorological, hydrological and climate services are fundamental in supporting a number of decision areas such as early warning systems (EWS) and emergency response operations, sectoral preparedness planning, inventory management, insurance contracts, strategy and scenario building, infrastructure investments and land zoning, government risk financing, and international policy negotiation (see Figure 3 on the DRR Programme homepage).